mark-me/home-server-jn/README.md

 If you'd like to integrate Home Assistant into your self-hosted setup for smart home automation, let me know!
 Home Assistant can be easily added to this environment, and I can provide a  Docker Compose configuration to get you started.

-[Contact me](mailto:mark.zwart@pobox.com) for guidance or to discuss how to best integrate Home Assistant with your existing services.
+[Contact me](mailto:mark.zwart@pobox.com) to discuss how to best integrate Home Assistant with your existing services.

 ## Playbook for new system install